cloudmesh-cmd3/user-management/README.rst

     - To pass the username and password to access the database as parameters use --user=<USERNAME> and --password=<PASSWORD>.
 If the username and password is not passed, the system tried to get the details from the file, cloudmesh_server.yaml.
 If the details are not available in the yaml file, it tries to connect without them.

-    - If <COLLECTION NAME> is not specified, the system tries to export all the non system collections to a json file names after the collection.
+    - If <COLLECTION NAME> is not specified, the system tries to export all the non system collections to a json file and the file name would be the name of the collection.

 To import data from json file into a database::